rackerlabs/support-how-to/content/how-to/cloud-servers/add-a-cloud-network-interface-to-a-cloud-server/index.md

         $ source .profile

-5. Use your credentials to display your cloud server's network information and add the interface by running the following commands on the command line:
+5. Use your credentials to display your cloud server information.
+Note the ID of the cloud server to which you want to add the network.

        $ nova credentials

        $ nova list

-6. Note the ID of the selected cloud server to add the interface.
+6. Display the netowrk information.
+Note the ID of your cloud network.

        $ nova network-list

-       #note the ID of your cloud network
+7. Add the interface by running the following command on the command line (syntax: `nova virtual-interface-create <networkID> <cloudserverID>`):

        $ nova virtual-interface-create 30714e92-40d3-4259-bd73-2ed8b03abcf5 e74780b5-d180-4faa-bfc0-87802b20aaf4
-       #nova virtual-interface-create networkID cloudserverID

-The interface will take a couple of minutes to load.
-You should now be able to log in to the cloud server and check interfaces by running the command `ip a`.
+The interface takes a few minutes to load.
+You can now log in to the cloud server and check interfaces by running the command `ip a`.
 You should see the added interface in the output from this command.

 **Note**: You can also run `nova virtual-interface-list cloudserverID`.

-If you need to add Cloud Networks to your account, submit a ticket from the Cloud **Control Panel**.
+If you need to add Cloud Networks to your account, submit a ticket from the **Control Panel**.

 ### Additional resources